indigenous solidarity

 • Crown did not act honourably when making and implementing Williams Treaties:

-• proper compensation and additional lands not provided in 1923
+• Proper compensation and additional lands not provided in 1923

 • First Nations’ harvesting rights unjustly denied